Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Introduction

 \subsection{Related Works}

-In general, the design approaches of ISAC can be roughly categorized into three types: communication-centric design (CCD), radar-centric design (RCD), and dual-function waveform design (DFWD).
+In general, DFRC design methodologies can be classified into three categories: communication centric design (CCD), radar centric design (RCD), and dual-function waveform design (DFWD).

-\textit{i) Communication-Centric Design:} The CCD aims to directly exploit the classical communication standards (waveforms) or perform some modifications to achieve the radar sensing as a secondary functionality \cite{feng2011received,jiang2008ieee,kumari2017ieee,li2024frame}.
+\textit{1) Communication-Centric Design:} The CCD leverages classical communication waveforms and standards, introducing slight modifications to enable radar sensing as a secondary functionality \cite{feng2011received,jiang2008ieee,kumari2017ieee,li2024frame}.
 For example, the authors in \cite{feng2011received} utilize the Wi-Fi standard to achieve indoor sensing, where indoor sensing is realized by carefully modifying the Wi-Fi standard to extract indoor environment information.
 Besides, the authors in \cite{jiang2008ieee} discuss using the IEEE 802.11p standard to support vehicular environment sensing.
 In addition to modifying IEEE 802.11p, modifications to the IEEE 802.11ad standard have been presented in \cite{kumari2017ieee} to enhance sensing capabilities in vehicular environment.

-\textit{ii) Radar-Centric Design:} Similar to CCD, the RCD aims to embedded communication symbols into existing radar waveforms to achieve the communication as a secondary functionality \cite{nowak2016co,wu2021frequency,ahmed2018dual}.
-For instance, the authors in \cite{nowak2016co} propose to embed binary phase-shift keying (PSK) symbols into linear frequency modulation (LFM) waveforms.
+\textit{2) Radar-Centric Design:} Similar to CCD, the RCD aims to embedded communication symbols into existing radar waveforms to achieve the communication as a secondary functionality \cite{nowak2016co,wu2021frequency,ahmed2018dual}.
+For instance, \cite{nowak2016co} embeds binary phase shift keying (BPSK) symbols into linear frequency modulation (LFM) waveforms.
 As a further step, it is proposed in \cite{wu2021frequency} to embed PSK symbols into a frequency-hopping (FH) waveform, where the embedding strategy of communication symbols is carefully studied.
 To further enhance the communication rate, an innovative approach that embeds quadrature amplitude modulation signals into the sidelobes of radar waveforms has been developed in \cite{ahmed2018dual}.